 Employee retention has recently become a subject of greater concern for employers.
 Faced with the aftermath of the pandemic and movements such as “The Great Resignation” – which, in theory, would see workers quit their full-time jobs for greener pastures – employers are, understandably, concerned by their turnover rates.
-As such, many are exploring new avenues to create a better employee experience.
+As such, many organizations are exploring new avenues to create a better employee experience.
 But there is one often overlooked HR function which employers can improve upon to strengthen their employee experience: payroll.

 Read on to find out how and why payroll plays a crucial part in the employee experience, and how to leverage this tool to your company’s benefit.